Frequently Asked Questions:

 I lost pieces of the game.
 Can I buy more?

 Yes!
-Please send a $5.00 check along with a description of the parts you need to:
+Please send a $5.00 check (US bank accounts only) along with a description of the parts you need to:

 You can send in for any number of parts this way.
 Please include your phone number or e-mail address so we can contact you if we have questions.
 Please note if the game is out of print we may not have parts available.